Enhancing The Reliability of Out-of-distribution Image Detection in Neural Networks: ODIN: Out-of-distribution Detector

-\para{Out-of-distribution Detector.} The proposed approach {works} as follows.
+\para{Out-of-distribution Detector.} The detector combines the two components described above.
 For each image $\bm{x}$, we first calculate the preprocessed image $\tilde{\bm{x}}$ according to the equation~\eqref{eq:perturbation}.
-Next, we feed the preprocessed image $\tilde{\bm{x}}$ into the neural network, calculate its softmax score $S(\tilde{\bm{x}};T)$ and compare the score to the threshold $\delta$.
-We say that the image $\bm{x}$ is an in-distribution example if the softmax score is above the threshold and that the image $\bm{x}$ is an out-of-distribution example, otherwise.
-Therefore, the out-of-distribution detector is given by The parameters $T,\varepsilon$ and $\delta$ are chosen so that the true positive rate (i.e., the fraction of in-distribution images correctly classified as in-distribution images) under some out-of-distribution image data set is $95\%.$ (The choice of the out-of-distribution images to tune the parameters $T,\varepsilon$ and $\delta$ appears to be unimportant, as demonstrated in the appendix~\ref{appendix::robust}.)
-Having chosen the parameters as above, we evaluate the performance of our algorithm using various metrics in the next section.
+Next, we feed the preprocessed image $\tilde{\bm{x}}$ into the neural network, calculate its calibrated softmax score $S(\tilde{\bm{x}};T)$ and compare the score to the threshold $\delta$.
+An image $\bm{x}$ is classified as in-distribution if the softmax score is greater than the threshold and vice versa.
+Mathematically, the out-of-distribution detector can be described as The parameters $T,\varepsilon$ and $\delta$ are chosen so that the true positive rate (i.e., the fraction of in-distribution images correctly classified as in-distribution images) is $95\%.$